 The feckless and disarmingly charming Tom has other ideas.
 Including having a good time in stereotypically rawk star fashion while honing his amateur filmmaking skills.
 Assembled from 200 hours of handheld camera footage, Tom’s approach is less fly-on-the-wall than irritating mosquito-round-the-ear the band and crew just about endure until he’s batted off the bus.

-Like Dessner, I, too, was expecting a reverent behind-the-scenes portrait of a band floating on the milky way of hard fought success.
-Those moments arrive, often hilariously, but quickly become the trampoline on which the Berningers bounce reflections on their lives and dreams.
-As individuals in pursuit of creative purpose.
-As men who have been in combat with the demons of self-doubt and failure.
-As one perpetually sizing up the other.
+Like Dessner, this viewer was expecting a reverent behind-the-scenes portrait of a band floating on the milky way of hard fought success.
+Those moments arrive, often hilariously, but quickly become the trampoline on which the Berningers bounce reflections on their lives and dreams: as individuals in pursuit of creative purpose; as men who have been in combat with the demons of self-doubt and failure; as one perpetually sizing up the other.
 But mainly as brothers.
 Their overlaps and differences are threaded together through the eyes of each, and others.
-As is the tenderness and good-humoured affection that has them reclining in deckchairs shooting the breeze with beer.
-Counting their winnings from luck, and from making the film we’re watching them in.
+As is the tenderness and good-humoured affection that has them reclining in deckchairs shooting the breeze with beer, counting their winnings from luck, and from making the film we’re watching them in.
 Possibly the best leg-up from a big brother to a younger towards that elusive sense of achievement.